gregory-adler/demo-angular-app/README.md

 # DemoApp

-This project serves as a front end angular app for using a dotnet docker.
+This project serves as a front end angular app for using a dotnet container.

 To run: download the app and navigate to root and use the command:
 `ng-serve`